Vivojay/mariana-music-player/README.md

 # Mariana Music Player (v0.3.2)

 ## About
-Feature rich command-line music player. \
+Feature rich command-line music player for Windows OS (Tested for Win10 only). \
 Can play songs of [supported file types](some/path) and perform basic music control operations \
 alongwith some [advanced controls and manipulations](some/other/path)